 This seems to be one of the biggest secrets in retirement planning.
 Author and Long-Term Care Insurance specialist Margie Barrie says very few consumers know about the program but she talks about it with every client.
 She says it is a very valuable concept but acknowledges that many agents don't talk about the program and its benefits.

 “Unfortunately, in my experience, many financial planners take advantage of their “trusted advisor” status and do not take the time to educate their clients regarding the different types of policies that are available.
 In short, they sell their clients something rather than help their clients purchasing something.
-The difference is remarkable,” he explained.
+The difference is remarkable.”

 Cassandra Watson, President of NextGen Long-Term Care Planning, says that many top financial advisors are very much aware of the risk that long-term care can pose to their clients’ portfolios, but Partnership often flies under the radar.

-“Partnership can be critical to give people a security blanket against catastrophic issues, and it provides extra peace of mind,” Watson said.
+“Partnership can be critical to give people a security blanket against catastrophic issues, and it provides extra peace of mind.”Cassandra Watson, President of NextGen Long-Term Care Planning

 Several Types of Plans Available